High availability and scalable system with Elixir

 Elixir benefits from the wealthy, open-source framework Phoenix which enables us to shorten development process and shift our focus into the product-market fit instead of reinventing the wheel.

-Power of Erlang
+Power of Erlang & Elixir

-• Concurrency (cheap context switching)
+- Concurrency & process isolation (cheap context switching)

 Concurrency built-in